mabako/campfire/README.md

 # 🏕️ Campfire

-A tiny static site generator, built for exactly one site.
+A tiny static site generator, greatly inspired by Zola.